chrispyles/data-science-in-julia/_build/01-builtins/02-categorical-arrays.md

 ## Exercises

-**Exercise 1.2.1:** Create a categorical array `arr` for the midterm grades data set from the last set of exericses.
+**Exercise 1.2.1:** Create a categorical array `arr` for `Year` variable from the midterm grades data set from the last set of exericses.

 | Name | Year | Midterm Grade |
 |-----|-----|-----|